 July 4th is Independence Day in the United States.
 Most schools aren’t in session during this time, but since I’ll be teaching English Language Learners during summer school, I thought developing a short “The Best…” list would be useful to my students, other teachers, and me.

-In addition to the sites on this list, you might also find the Citizenship and Building A New Country sections on my website helpful, as well as The Best Websites For Learning About Civic Participation & Citizenship list.
+In addition to the sites on this list, you might also find the The Best Websites For Learning About Civic Participation & Citizenship list helpful.

 Here are my choices for The Best Websites For Learning About The Fourth of July (and are accessible to English Language Learners).
 They are not listed in any particular order of preference: